INT. VIDEO RENTAL SHOP

 No, I never saw this film.
 I don’t know how long it took to write.
 I don’t even know how well it did at the cinema.

 But in doing research for my dissertation, I remembered it.
 I’d read about it before.
-You see, the director was credited for some great ideas that came from the writer.
+You see, the director was credited with some great ideas that came from the writer.

 There’s a scene where the husband slams the door just in time, and the wife throws something at it (a shoe I think.)
 As the door closes, and the shoe hits, we see fifty marks on the door, and “know” that they’ve had the argument fifty times before.